haskell/cabal/cabal-install/README.md

 Commands for developers for local build trees
 ---------------------------------------------

-The commands for local project build trees are almost exactly the same as the `runghc Setup` command-line interface that you may already be familiar with.
-In particular, there are the following commands:
+The commands for local project build trees are almost the same as the `runghc Setup` command-line interface you may already be familiar with.
+In particular, it has the following commands:

   * `cabal configure`
   * `cabal build`